 Both the mileage traveled and emission rates for trucks of different ages are different.
-Therefore, it is required to have the detailed age composition of truck fleet in the target year.
-The fleet composition and the total mileage traveled in 2011 by vehicle age are shown in Figure 3 (a) and (b).
-The total diesel truck population in 2011 reached 193.3 million, of which 53% came online during 2009-2011 and therefore meet the China 3 tailpipe emissions standard.
-Chinese government adopted vehicle emission standards following emission standards in Europe since 1999.
-The emission level 1 to 3 in China are equivalent to Euro 1 to 3 standard respectively, while China 0 means no emission control was applied.
-The limits of NOx and PM based on China vehicle emission standards are shown in SI, Table S2.
-Truck population in China experienced a tremendously growth during 2009-2011, according to the data from National Statistical Bureau of China.
-In 2009, there was 0.98 million more new trucks came into the market compared with 2008, which was equivalent to 8.7% of the total truck stock in 2008.
-And most of the 2009-2011 trucks survived in the 2011 market.
-Therefore, there was an obvious excess of trucks from 2009-2011 in the 2011 market compared with previous years.
-Different from the vehicle population, the total mileage contributed by the China 3 trucks reaches 60% because new trucks are more frequently used.
-A total of 1.47 trillion kilometers were conducted by diesel freight trucks in 2011.
-The large portion of new vehicles in both population number and mileage traveled indicates that the application of stricter emissions standards has great significance because China is experiencing a boom in its truck population.
+Therefore, it is required to have the detailed age composition of the truck fleet in the target year.
+The fleet composition and the total mileage traveled in 2011 by vehicle age are shown in Fig. 3a and b.
+The total diesel-truck population in 2011 reached 193.3 million, of which 53% came online during 2009-2011 and therefore met the China 3 tailpipe emissions standard.
+The Chinese government adopted vehicle emission standards following emission standards in Europe in 1999.
+The emission levels 1 to 3 in China are equivalent to Euro 1 to 3 standards, while China 0 means no emission control was applied.
+The limits of NO_x and PM based on China vehicle emission standards are shown in the Supplement, Table S2.
+Truck population in China experienced a tremendous growth during 2009-2011 according to data from the National Statistical Bureau of China.
+In 2009, 0.98 million more new trucks entered the market than in 2008, which was equivalent to 8.7 % of the total truck stock in 2008.
+Most of the 2009-2011 trucks survived in the 2011 market.
+Therefore, there was an obvious excess of trucks from 2009 to 2011 in the 2011 market compared with previous years.
+Different from the vehicle population, the total mileage contributed by the China 3 trucks reached 60% because new trucks are more frequently used.
+A total of 1.47 trillion kilometers were driven by diesel freight trucks in 2011.
+The large number of new vehicles, in both population number and mileage traveled, indicates that the application of stricter emissions standards, because China is experiencing a boom in its truck population, has great significance.
 However, the application of the China 4 emissions standard on diesel vehicles has been delayed because oil companies in China were unable to supply diesel that met the standard (Zhang et al., 2012).
 Considering the booming increase of new diesel trucks and the large share of them in the total mileage traveled, the impact of the delay of upgrading the emissions standard would be highly significant.